Updated: Oct 13

 Know what to do to if you find something you think is a Phish or you have been Phished.
-Not getting caught is great but know how to respond appropriately and swiftly when you are caught is necessary also.
+Not getting caught is great but knowing how to respond appropriately and swiftly when you are caught is necessary too.

 Utilize Multi-Factor Authentication (MFA).
 Even if someone has your credentials, if using them requires an additional factor of authentication (authenticator application, security key, phone call or txt, etc.), you will have another layer of protection as well as awareness about the attempt so that you can respond.

 Tactically invest in tools that have the agility to keep up with the attackers.
-Email systems that actively block or tag emails which might be Phishing, sanitize links, and scan/quarantine attachments, or browsers that tag sites as suspect or insecure (e.g. not HTTPS), can be invaluable.
+Email systems that actively block or tag emails from "external senders" or which might be Phishing, sanitize links, and scan/quarantine attachments, or browsers that tag sites as suspect or insecure (e.g. not HTTPS), can be invaluable.

 Depth and breadth of information: https://www.phishing.org/what-is-phishing